-(This article was first published on 7 January 2020 and is being republished from The Quint's archives to mark one year of the mob attack on JNU's campus.)
+(This article was first published on 7 January 2020.
+It has been republished from The Quint's archives to mark three year of the mob attack on JNU's campus.)

 At around 8 pm on Sunday, 5 January, I left from Delhi’s Greater Kailash-2 area to go to Jawaharlal Nehru University (JNU) to find out what was happening there, after we’d received multiple reports with photos and videos about students being beaten up inside the campus by goons with scarves over their faces, carrying sticks, bats, knives and even sledgehammers.

 The president of the JNUSU, Aishe Ghosh, had been severely injured on the head, and could be seen in photos and a video saying she and others had been attacked.